cosmos/sdk-tutorials/academy/3-my-own-chain/reject-game.md

     }
     ```

-2. And before saving to the storage, in the handler when playing a move:
+2. Before saving to the storage, adjust it in the handler when playing a move:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/reject-game-handler/x/checkers/keeper/msg_server_play_move.go#L57]
     ...